Junhua-Liao/Light-ASD/README.md

 ***
 ### Citation

-Please cite our paper if you use this code or model.
+Please cite our paper if you use this code or model weights.

 ```
 @InProceedings{Liao_2023_CVPR,